It’s been nine months since my last confession. I apologize for the absence.

 How are we to read Hebrews?

 If you’ve been an evangelical very long (as I have), you were probably raised on a substitutionary (perhaps penal-substitutionary) understanding of the Cross, and Hebrews was Exhibit A in defense of such a view.
 Hebrews, according to this reading, was a systematic interpretation of a Levitical understanding of the Cross, a reading of the Cross in the values and terms and logic of Israel’s sacrificial economy.
-Christ was this system’s final and perfect instantiation of this economy of sacrifice, its success, because it finally brought its logic to bear upon the right offering.
+Christ was the final and perfect instantiation of this economy of sacrifice, its success, because that system finally brought its logic to bear upon the right offering.
 Thus Israel’s sacrificial economy, established by God, finally ended because in Christ it finally succeeded.
 It was a fairly simple matter of mapping Jesus’ death onto Israel’s sacrificial system, particularly its logic of exchange, to arrive at an understanding of how the Cross is able to bring God and humanity together.
-See in this light, Jesus is the perfection of the kind of sacrificial exchange which is the OT/Aaronic sacrificial system established by Mosaic law.
+Seen in this light, Jesus is the perfection of the kind of sacrificial exchange at the heart of Israel’s sacrificial system established by Mosaic law.

 This is no longer how I read Hebrews.
 Contrary to the substitutionary view, let me suggest (with others, I’m not inventing this) that the Cross is not Israel’s sacrificial system finally working because it finally gets a sacrifice (Jesus) that makes it work, confirming its design and logic of exchange.
 On the contrary, the Cross is where and how that system finally failed and where it is rejected by God.